How To Check Integrity Of Files In Linux?

 We will calculate hash of downloaded file nmap-7.31.tgz

-Here is the contents of the hash file about the downloaded Nmap source file with the name of
+Here are the contents of the hash file about the downloaded Nmap source file with the name of

 We will use